RasaHQ/rasa/docs/tutorial_basics.rst

 1. Define a Domain
 ^^^^^^^^^^^^^^^^^^

-The first thing we need is a ``Domain`` instance.
+The first thing we need is a ``Domain``.
-The domain specifies the universe of possibilities in which the bot operates.
+The domain defines the universe your bot lives in.
-You can define a domain as a python class or as a yaml file.
-Below is the restaurant domain from the examples folder.

 Here is an example domain for our moodbot, ``domain.yml``: